Parts Of A Seed

 • Light: Induces germination in some species, and may act as a signal for some seeds.

-Special Adaption Of Some Seeds
+Special Adaptation of Some Seeds

 Seed Dormancy

-• Causes: impermeable seed coat; Hormonal: Growth-inhibiting hormone; lack of a suitable environment, temperature, and water.
+• Causes: impermeable seed coat; hormonal: growth-inhibiting hormone; lack of a suitable environment, temperature, and water.

-• Artificial Scarification: mechanical scratching or breaking of seed coat; Stratification: exposure of seeds to cold temperature.
+• Artificial Scarification: mechanical scratching or breaking of the seed coat.

 Seed Dispersal Mechanism